bentasker/pbt_cli/README.md

 The upstream JSON files define whether there's a 'next' or 'previous' issue, where those are available, you can switch to them by using the following keystrokes

-    n - move to next
-    b - move to defined previous
+    n - move to the issue defined next b - move to the issue defined previous
-    p - move to the previous issue you viewed
+    [p|back] - move to the previous issue you viewed

 ### General